Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Here are some options that you may consider your next flat purchase:

-Financial planning is important and should be done before commencing your next flat purchase.
+Financial planning is important and should be done before commencing your next housing purchase.
 If you intend to buy an HDB flat, you should consider:

 Read about granting an Option to Purchase to your buyers.